A man armed with a samurai sword showed up in Parliament to speak with Boris Johnson - ExBulletin

 District Judge Clarke committed the case to Southwark Crown Court for a plea and trial preparation hearing on December 12.

-She told Allington, who was wearing a red sweatshirt and green trousers, that he would be released on bail on the condition that he remains in a Cambridgeshire and Peterborough NHS Trust facility following a recent assessment of his mental health in Hammersmith, west London.
+She told Allington, who was wearing a red sweatshirt and green trousers, that he would be released on bail on the condition that he remains in a Cambridgeshire and Peterborough NHS Trust facility, following a recent assessment of his mental health in Hammersmith.

 Allington must not enter London and the area inside the M25, she added.